Advertiser Disclosure

 Straight answers.
 No fluff.

-No. Almost every checking account on this list uses a soft pull through ChexSystems, not a hard credit check.
-SoFi, Current, Chase, and Axos won't ding your FICO score.
+No. Every checking account on this list uses a soft pull through ChexSystems, not a hard credit check.
+SoFi, Chase, and Current won't ding your FICO score.
 Current doesn't even use ChexSystems, so it's the easiest one to get approved for if you've been denied elsewhere.

-It depends on the bank, but most pay out within 10 to 60 days after you meet the direct deposit requirement.
+Most pay out within 14 to 30 days after you meet the direct deposit requirement.
 Chase pays the $400 within 15 business days.
-SoFi credits the $300 within 14 days of meeting the deposit threshold.
+SoFi credits the $300 within 14 days of hitting the direct deposit threshold.
 Current pays the $75 within 1-2 business days of the qualifying direct deposit.
-Axos pays out within 30 days.
+The fastest path to all $775 is opening Chase first since it has the highest payout and clearest timeline.

 No. You can open a new checking account alongside your existing one and just redirect a portion of your direct deposit to meet the requirement.
 Most people earn checking bonuses without ever closing their old account.
 Some even rotate accounts each quarter to earn multiple bonuses per year.

 Technically yes, but most banks will claw back the bonus if you close within 6 months.
 Plan to keep the account open at least that long to be safe.
-After 6 months you can usually close without penalty.
-A simpler move is to leave a small balance and stop using the account, no fees, no risk of clawback.
+After 6 months you can close without penalty.
+A simpler move is to leave a small balance and stop using the account.
+No fees, no risk of clawback.

 Yes, and often better.
 Online banks like SoFi and Current are FDIC-insured through partner banks, frequently with higher coverage limits than traditional banks.
 SoFi offers up to $2 million in FDIC coverage versus the standard $250,000 you get at most banks.
 Your money is just as safe online as it is at a brick-and-mortar branch.

 You can open a new account alongside your existing one.
 You do not need to close your old account to earn the bonus.
-Many people keep their original bank for bills and use the new account just long enough to earn the cash bonus.
-After 6 months you can leave a $0 balance and stop using it if you want.
-No fees, no penalty on any of these accounts.
+Many readers keep their original bank for bills and use the new account just long enough to earn the cash.
+After 6 months you can leave a $0 balance and stop using it.
+No fees, no penalty on any of these three accounts.

 Still Deciding?